Background:

 The concept design is now complete (image above).
 This design will provide a plan for future development and upgrades to the Sooke Skate Park.
 The design incorporates as much feedback as possible within our current budget and site topography.
 See more views of the concept design on the right.

-The CRD/SEAPARC has started an Alternative Approval Process (AAP) to seek elector approval to approve the borrowing bylaw for capital funds to complete the renewal project and replace the Sooke Skate Park.
+The CRD/SEAPARC has completed an Alternative Approval Process (AAP) to seek elector approval to approve the borrowing bylaw for capital funds to complete the renewal project and replace the Sooke Skate Park.
 SEAPARC requires elector approval to borrow the funds required for these recreation capital projects and are utilizing an AAP, which allows electors in the participating area to have their opposition to the proposed borrowing counted by submitting an elector response form.

 Thank you to everyone who participated in the design workshop, initial survey, design presentation and/or concept design feedback survey and the advisory committee.
 The input and support for this project has been fantastic!